shikhar96/Python-for-finance/README.md

 # Python for finance

-Some Jupyter notebooks that analyze finance data.
+Some Jupyter notebooks that analyze finance data as part of the 'Python for Finance: Investment Fundamentals and Data Analyics' online course.